-After completion of site grading, top-soil is to be restored to exposed cut and fill areas to provide a suitable base for seeding and planting.
+(4) Grading After completion of site grading, top-soil is to be restored to exposed cut and fill areas to provide a suitable base for seeding and planting.
 All planting areas must be graded to provide positive drainage.
 Soil, water, plant materials, mulch, or other materials must not be allowed to wash across roadways or walkways.
 Impervious surface drainage must be directed away from pedestrian walkways, dwelling units, buildings, outdoor private and shared areas and landscape areas except where the landscape area is a water quality facility.

-The proposal includes grading, as shown in the Grading Plan Exhibit A2.
+The proposal includes grading and a Grading Plan in Exhibit A2.
 Grading and erosion control is further addressed in Chapter 74.
-With Conditions of Approval A2 and A5, these standards are met.
+With Conditions of Approval A5 these standards are met.